-If you think your child might have SEND, the first person you should tell is your child's teacher, who can be contacted via Class Dojo or the school office.
+If you think your child might have SEND, the first person you should tell is your child's teacher, who can be contacted via the school office.

 They will pass the message on to our SENDCO, Sarah Williams who will be in touch to discuss your concerns.